 Making the best choice for your needs is impossible if you don’t truly understand what your needs are.
 As you think about your storage requirements, consider the following:

-- When will you need to be able to access your stored items?
-Will you need 24-hour access, or are business hours acceptable?
+- When will you want to be able to access your stored items?
+Will you need 24-hour access, or are the listed business hours acceptable?

 - Are you storing electronic or office equipment that may need heated or temperature-controlled storage units?

 - Will you need to visit the storage unit on a regular basis?
 If so, it may be better to choose a storage facility that is close to your place of business rather than far away.